NOAKES: ‘DOG DID NOT BARK’ – PROOF OF HIS INNOCENCE?

 The HPCSA’s own witnesses, including Strydom, have said they waited for the study to be published before charging him.
 It bears mentioning that Strydom laid her complaint before the study was published.

-Rossouw is a particularly vociferous opponent of LCHF – and Noakes.
-He also has what some scientists say is the dubious distinction of spending more than $700 million funding trying and failing to prove that low-fat diets reduce the risk of heart disease in post-menopausal women.
-Consequently, he is clearly not an objective voice in this debate.
+Rossouw is a critic of both LCHF and Noakes.
+He also has what Noakes and other researchers say is a dubious scientific distinction.
+Rossouw ended up spending more than $700 million funding trying and failing to prove that low-fat diets reduce the risk of heart disease in post-menopausal women.

 Prof Jacques Rossouw

 The HPCSA tried to call Rossouw as an expert witness against Noakes at its February 2016 hearing session.
 Rossouw initially agreed but failed to turn up on the day, citing difficulties getting permission from the NIH.
-Both the NIH and Rossouw have consistently declined to comment.
+Both the NIH and Rossouw declined to comment on he reasons for his absence.

-Noakes pointed to evidence showing that other UCT professors, Krisela Steyn and Naomi (Dinky) Levitt, both ardent critics of Noakes and LCHF, were waiting for the Naude Review.
+Noakes raised evidence showing that other UCT professors, Krisela Steyn and Naomi (Dinky) Levitt, both ardent critics of Noakes and LCHF, were also waiting for the Naude Review.

-That raises the question, he said, just why it took so long for the researchers to publish their.
+That raised the question, he said, why it took so long for the researchers to publish their study.
 He suggested it was because their data did not show what they wanted it to show.

-But the really big question around the study, Noakes said, is why the HPCSA used the Stellenbosch review at all, since it identifies a third “negative effect”.
-The most important body of scientific evidence Strydom, and the HPCSA have used to prosecute him is not about breastfeeding, weaning, children, or infants.
-It is and always has been about low-carb, high-fat (LCHF) for adults.
+But the really big question around the study, Noakes said, was why the HPCSA used the Stellenbosch review at all.
+After all, it identified a third “negative effect”.
+The most important body of scientific evidence Strydom, and the HPCSA have used to prosecute him, he said, was not about breastfeeding, weaning, children or infants.
+It was and always has been about low-carb, high-fat (LCHF) for adults.

 Noakes presented a meta-analysis of the evidence published in the British Journal of Clinical Nutrition in 2013, that conflicts with Naude’s review.
 He presented more current research, a joint Canadian-South African study published in the South African Medical Journal (SAMJ) in September 2016.
 Click here to read the full text of: A successful lifestyle intervention model replicated in diverse clinical settings.

-Lead author is South African Dr Stefan Du Toit who now works in remote rural areas of Canada.
+Lead author of the Canadian study is South African-born Dr Stefan Du Toit who now works in remote rural areas of Canada.
 Noakes is third co-author.
-Du Toit’s research did not start out as a study on LCHF but morphed into one over time.
+On motivation behind the study, Du Toit has said:

 “As a physician, you give prescriptions every month for chronic conditions and you don’t see any improvements in health.
 Actually, things tend to get worse over time.

 “We started these group-based lifestyle interventions with obese, pre-diabetic and diabetic patients.
 We tracked patient outcomes with the electronic medical record data -practice based evidence.
-What we found was participants’ health improved; they reduced their need for medication and their control improved.
+What we found was that participants’ health improved.
+They reduced their need for medication and their control improved.
 Then things took off from there.”

-Noakes said Du Toit’s data show positive outcomes that are “very different from those that conventional medical management using standard pharmacotherapy achieves in diabetic and weight loss patients”.
+Noakes said that Du Toit’s data showed positive outcomes.
+As well, these are “very different from those that conventional medical management using standard pharmacotherapy achieves in diabetic and weight loss patients”.

-This clearly is an important study even as critics were quick to knock it.
-It goes straight to the heart of what’s wrong with “evidence-based medicine”, Noakes said.
+This clearly was an important study even as critics were quick to knock it.
+It went straight to the heart of what’s wrong with “evidence-based medicine”, Noakes said.
 Or as Du Toit and his researchers put it, medicine that “no longer cures”.

 Therefore, a question all doctors should ask is: Why isn’t it working and what can we do better?”